 “Okay, don’t worry, you’ll be out soon.”

-handcuffed again and a younger officer took me to the county jail for processing.
-As we walked out into the parking
+again and a younger officer took me to the county jail for processing.
+As we walked out into the parking lot the

-lot the young cop was joking with me.
+young cop was joking with me.
 I guessed he sensed just how ridiculous this whole thing was.
-As we got to
+As we got to the car

-the car the officer who had pulled me over near the grocery store was nearby talking with a few others.
-He looked
+the officer who had pulled me over near the grocery store was nearby talking with a few others.
+He looked over and

 Entering into the county jail was like coming into a large steel and concrete cave.
 The gray unpainted walls